Software Engeneering - Key Notes and considerations

 The common software engineering processes consist of:

 The requirement gathering process entails identifying stakeholders, establishing goals and objectives, eliciting requirements from the stakeholders, documenting the requirements, analyzing, prioritizing, and confirming the requirements.
+Some common documents are:

-A URS is a subset of the SRS that details user specification requirements.
+- Software Requirements Specification (SRS): that is a subset of the SRS that details user specification requirements.

-The SysRS contains the same information as an SRS, but can also additionally include system capabilities, interfaces, and user characteristics, policy requirements, regulation requirements, personnel requirements, performance requirements, security requirements, and system acceptance criteria.
+- Stakeholder Requirements Specification (StRS/StaRS): contains the same information as an SRS, but can also additionally include system capabilities, interfaces, and user characteristics, policy requirements, regulation requirements, personnel requirements, performance requirements, security requirements, and system acceptance criteria.

 - Funcional testing, that verifies that the systema behaves according to the requirements.